Please take a little time for the history of our Hotel

 The seventh generation, Tessa Höfer, has successfully concluded her education.
 After her training as hotel specialist at Brenner’s Parkhotel in Baden-Baden with its rich tradition, she completed a degree program as graduate hotel manager at the University of Ravensburg in connection with the famous Excelsior Hotel Ernst of Cologne.
 After two years of activity in Zürich at The Dolder Grand as Banquet Administration Manager, and a total of nine years of travels, she has now been in Schwetzingen since January 2010, and she contributes with her professional experience as manager to Adler Post in her home town.

 Since August 2010, she continues to manage our hotel as Hotel Garni *** Superior.
-Since then the breakfast room as well as the lobby have been renovated, all floor covers have been renewed, There were build two new junior suites, barrier-poor, wheelchair accessible, suitable for allergy sufferers and with terrace access.
+Since then the breakfast room as well as the lobby have been renovated, all floor covers have been renewed.
+There were build two new junior suites, barrier-poor, wheelchair accessible, suitable for allergy sufferers and with terrace access.
 In 2019 we renovated 13 single rooms and one double, since then all rooms as well as the public area has air condition.
-In the beginning of 2020 we renovate one double room as well as four bathrooms.
-Herewith we can offer 4 rooms on the ground floor, wheelchair accessible.
+A centrally controlled fire alarm system was also installed.
+At the beginning of 2020, 2 double rooms were completely renovated and 4 more bathrooms were completely renovated.
+Now there are 4 wheelchair accessible rooms on the first floor.